-The Czech Republic has become one of the most popular tourist destinations in Europe.
-It’s a country of multiple and diverse attractions, from the cheap, delicious beers, lovely countryside, and many famous landmarks.
+The Czech Republic has become one of Europe’s most popular tourist destinations.
+It’s country of multiple and diverse attractions, from cheap, delicious beers, to lovely countryside and many famous landmarks.
 Yet, usually, it’s the lovely city of Prague with its charming city center that looks like it’s been taken from a fairy tale book that takes most people’s hearts.

 To create this list of iconic Czech Landmarks and provide the most complete and informative article, we invited a few travel bloggers to pitch in with their favorite Landmarks in the Czech Republic.

 Landmarks In Czech Republic – Prague